 [ht] image [fig:emyssel]

-Observed AUC values for all of the optimal models are not exceptionally high (Fig. [fig:emyssel]).
+Observed AUC values for all of the optimal models are not exceptionally high for the E. marmorata dataset (Fig. [fig:emyssel]).
 In most cases the different proposed classification schemes are generally poor descriptors of the observed variation.
-It appears that the data set is overwhelmed by noise, making any accurate classifications difficult at best.
+It appears that the data set is overwhelmed by noise (likely biological and analytical), making any accurate classifications difficult at best.
 This observation is cemented with the generalizations of the models to the testing data set (Fig. [fig:emysoos]).

 [ht] image [fig:emysoos]